ni3rav/eddy-css/README.md

 ### 🙏 Credits:

-- <a link="https://github.com/necolas/normalize.css/"> Normalise.css </a> for the base code
+- <a link="https://github.com/necolas/normalize.css/"> Normalise.css </a> for the base blockquote
 - <a link="https://github.com/kevquirk/simple.css"> Simple.css</a> for table's styling
 - <a link="https://github.com/githubnext/monaspace"> GithubNext </a> for MonospaceNeon fonts